TheNamec/fsuae-amiga-themes/documentation/README.md

 > How to uninstall TheNamec FS-UAE themes?

-Delete `thenamec_a1200synth` folder from FS-UAE themes folder, ex. for default Windows installation the correct path is `Documents\FS-UAE\Themes`
+Delete folders beginning with `thenamec__???` from FS-UAE themes directory, ex. for default Windows installation the path is `Documents\FS-UAE\Themes`

 > How to update TheNamec FS-UAE themes?